 I quickly realised that from certain perspectives there are just too many complex lines and shapes of the body for a novice like me to capture on paper.
-But considering the awkward angle I was drawing from, I feel I captured face quite well in Perspective 1 above (and it deserves a gold star if you ask me).
+But considering the awkward angle I was drawing from, I feel I captured the face quite well in Perspective 1 above (and it deserves a gold star, if you ask me).

 Perspective 2: 15 minute pencil sketch

 I loved the whole experience!
 Our model and host were amazing, between the moments of concentration we had fun chatting and sharing our work plus there were refreshments and great music to complement the session.
 Sessions are held locally and will run either every 2nd or 3rd sunday of the month so I’ll definitely attend again in future.